mindkin/hourfleet/docs/tryout.md

 ![Invite Borrower](images/walkthrough/InviteBorrower.png)

-Here, you are going to make up a ficticious name of a person, enter it in here (First Name, Last Name) and use this  specific email address: hourfleet@mailinator.com.
+Here, you are going to make up a fictitious  name of a person, enter it in here (First Name, Last Name) and use this  specific email address: hourfleet@mailinator.com.

 Don't worry, this email address goes to a public email mailbox which everyone uses for this walkthrough.